pelevesque/skeletor/README.md

 angle = 0 -- the skeleton's angle (in radians)

--- The remaining properties are the style properties mentionned above. (@see Default style) -- When you create a skeleton, you can overwrite any of the default style properties.
+-- The remaining properties are the style properties mentionned above. (@see Default style) -- When you create a skeleton, you can overwrite any of these style properties.

 show
 boundariesCalculate